 Testing for cystic fibrosis carriers in families

 Genetic testing is a complicated topic.
 If you have any questions please discuss it with your GP, or CF team if you have access to one.
-They can refer you to a genetic specialist (expert on inherited conditions).
+They can refer you to a genetic counsellor (expert on inherited conditions).
 Our factsheet on carrier testing also goes into more detail.

 Download the factsheet